Mistercat/Sample-Images/README.md

 1. Clone the repo:
    git clone https://github.com/Mistercat/Sample-Images.git
    cd Sample-Images
-Open viewer2.html in a browser to explore the dataset.
+2. Open viewer2.html in a browser to explore the dataset.
-At the top of the page select the db file and then the image folder.
+3. At the top of the page select the db file and then the image folder.

 Prompts are displayed alongside the generated outputs for each model.

-Query the database (yakudb.sqlite) to search/filter prompts and outputs:
+Query the database (db.sqlite) to search/filter prompts and outputs:

-sql
-Copy
-Edit
 SELECT prompt_text, model_name, image_file
 FROM generations
 WHERE prompt_id = 17;